 The fishing season typically begins May 1st and runs through the end of September.
 May, June, and July are the top months for kings, though there are good numbers in the area into September.
 Dolly Varden are well-represented in May and June.
 Halibut are available all summer long.
 Silvers begin showing in June and build through July, August, and September.
 Lingcod are available all year long.
 Stream fishing is available for either salmon, trout, or steelhead.
 The time of year will determine the species that are available.

-Seasons: The fishing season begins on May 15th and runs through September 15th.
+Fishing Season: The fishing season begins on May 15th and runs through September 15th.
 May and June are the top months for kings, though there are good numbers in the area into September.

 Dolly Varden are well-represented in May and June.
 Halibut are available all summer long.
 Silvers begin showing in June and build through July and August.
 Lingcod are available all year long.